 Posted on 27th February 2021

 Her early life was conventional for someone of her class.
-She attended convent school and was a regular and by no means reluctant churchgoer.
-She was considered bright and intuitive despite an academic performance that was no more than adequate; but then she wasn't expected to pursue a career merely to marry early and well, and this she did on 14 January, 1921, when she wed the wealthy industrialist Gunther Quandt.
+She attended convent school and was by no means reluctant churchgoer.
+She was considered bright and intuitive despite an academic performance that was adequate at best; but then she wasn't expected to pursue a career merely to marry early and well, and this she did on 14 January 1921, when she wed the wealthy industrialist Gunther Quandt.

 Quandt had worked hard to court Magda but almost lost her when he insisted she use her mother’s maiden name Ritschel and not refer to herself as Friedlander, a request she largely ignored.

 On 1 November 1921, Magda gave birth to a son they named Harald but despite the early issue of offspring the marriage was never a happy one.
 Their union may have delighted Magda’s mother, but it had never done much for her and she was more attracted to her eighteen year old step-son Helmuth than she was to her husband something she did little to hide.